Spanish Commercial Code: Contracts, Obligations, General Provisions | Althox

 Section 97.
 For the verbal proposal of a business the bidder imposes the obligation in question are required to be accepted in the act of being known by the person who directs, and the absence of such acceptance, the proposer is free of any.

 Article 98.
 The proposal made in writing must be accepted or rejected within twenty-four hours if the person has been directed resides in the same place as the proposer, or around mail, if he has another different.
+Once the periods indicated, the proposal will not be made, even when it has been accepted.
+In case of untimely acceptance, the proposer will be required, under the responsibility of damages, to give prompt notice of his withdrawal.

 Article 99.
 The proponent can repent in the average time between submission of the proposal and acceptance, to make it unless there are committed to waiting for a reply or not to dispose of the contract, but discarded after or after a specified term.
 Repentance is not presumed.

 Article 100.
 The timely retraction requires the proponent's obligation to pay the expenses that the person to whom was referred the motion has made, and the damages it has sustained.
+However, the proponent may be exempted from the obligation to indemnify, fulfilling the proposed contract.

 Article 101.
 Given the answer, if it approves the proposal outright, the contract is at once refined and produces all its legal effects, unless the answer given before the withdrawal occurs, death or legal incapacity of the proponent.